SteveMarshall/stevemarshall.github.io/_posts/2005-11-24-xaml-an-insiders-look-out.md

 ---
 layout: post
-title: !
-'XAML: An insider's look out'
+title: "XAML: An insider's look out"
 ---

 [Zach][zach home] recently [posted his thoughts][zach xaml post] on Microsoft's <acronym title="eXtensible Application Markup Language">XAML</acronym>.
 As my main development environment is Microsoft's .Net Framework, I've had a chance to have a more in-depth look at what <acronym title="eXtensible Application Markup Language">XAML</acronym> is and does, and feel that I should clear some points up.